First 6 months

 - Audit the platform: reliability, scalability, observability, tech debt.
 Form your own view, not just ours.

-- Stand up an engineering operating cadence: roadmap reviews, incident reviews, delivery planning, architecture reviews.
+- Anchor the engineering operating cadence as a contributor and bar-setter.
+Roadmap reviews, incident reviews, delivery planning, architecture reviews.

 - Get your hands dirty on the hardest reliability and performance problems.
 Ship fixes, not just plans.